 Once community-based response programs are implemented, they can foster more trust between the community and law enforcement.
 If community members genuinely believe that law enforcement wants what’s best for them and the rest of the community, they are more likely to trust the police and call on them when needed.

 Implementing community-based response teams has many benefits, but the community members can’t reap all the benefits without the proper partnerships in place.
-Law enforcement and the community-based response teams need to work on creating (and maintaining) partnerships with mental health clinics, food banks, churches, and other community resources that a person might need.
+Law enforcement and the community-based response teams need to work on creating partnerships and collaboration with mental health clinics, food banks, churches, and other community resources that a person might need.

 Without the availability of mental health clinics and hospitals, it will be impossible to get people the help they need and deserve.
 Perhaps a community-based response will keep them out of jail for the time being.
 Still, if the resources they need to offer them aren’t available, they will inevitably end up in the same situation in the future – in crisis, with someone calling 911 because they don’t know what to do or how to help.